Develop skills in campaign statistics, data analysis, consumer insights, and more.

 Yes, data analytics can be a lucrative career.
 Data analysis skills make you immediately employable in a range of high-paying jobs.
 You can also increase your earning potential by complementing technical skills with business know-how.

 However, these salary figures only provide part of the picture.
-The highest-paid analysts often work in senior management roles, using their analytical expertise to guide the work of other analysts and shape the overall direction of the company.
+The highest-paid analysts often work in senior management roles, using their analytical expertise to guide the work of other analysts and shape a company's direction.

-Analytics in marketing serves as a prime example of how analytical skills can pave the way for high pay.
-Graduates of a relevant master's program are well-positioned for technical roles, such as a branding, business, consumer, digital marketing, or marketing data analyst.
-They are also potential candidates for some of the highest-paying marketing jobs, such as marketing research manager or director of marketing.
+Graduates are well-positioned for technical roles, such as a branding, business, consumer, digital marketing, or marketing data analyst.
+They are also potential candidates for the highest-paying marketing jobs, such as marketing research manager or director of marketing.